PyChina/weekly/content/Issue/issue-381.md

 - [print() 函式深挖 (17,000 字指南)](https://pycoders.com/link/2257/web)
     + REAL PYTHON

 Learn all there is to know about the print() function in Python and discover some of its lesser-known features.
-Avoid common mistakes, take your “hello world” to the next level, and know when to use a better alternative.
+Avoid common mistakes, take your "hello world" to the next level, and know when to use a better alternative.

 (`是也乎:`